abhinavmanocha/SJF_and_FIFO_Scheduling_Algorithm_Implementation/README.md

 # Installation
 - Download the release
-- Run the .exe file in terminal
+- Compile the .c file in terminal with the following command - `gcc schedulingAlgorithm.c -o schedulingAlgorithm`
+- Run the file with `./schedulingAlgorithm`